mahmud-r-farhan/Typing-App-docx-web/README.md

 1.  **Type Text**: Begin typing directly into the editor.
 The app provides various formatting options to enhance the text.
 2.  **Customize Text**: Use the toolbar to change the font size, family, and text alignment.
 Additional styling like bold, italic, and underline is available.
-3.  **Switch Themes**: Toggle between Light, Dark, and Hacker Mode by clicking the theme toggle button.
+3.  **Switch Themes**: Click the theme toggle button to toggle between Light, Dark, and Hacker Mode.
 4.  **Save Content**: After typing, users can download the text as `.txt` or `.docx` files by clicking the download button.

 ----------